Foreword by Jean Drusedow

-On the occasion of the release in 2015 of "Frocking Life", the biography by BillyBoy* on the work of Elsa Schiaparelli, the Foundation Tanagra presents in exclusivity the foreword of the author with the opportunity to discover his unequaled passion for this amazing haute couture master of the 20th-century.
+On the occasion of the release in December 2016 of "Frocking Life - Searching for Elsa Schiaparelli", the memoires of BillyBoy*, the Fondation Tanagra features a presentation by the author and the opportunity to discover his unequaled passion for this amazing haute couture master of the 20th-century.

 Following the (shocking pink?) thread that led BillyBoy*, from the discovery of a Schiaparelli hat when he was 12-years-old, to probably the largest privately-owned haute couture collection in the world (and without any doubt of Elsa Schiaparelli), we can have a glimpse of the many expressions of this passion (page 1) an overview of the press on this topic (page 2), the fashion photographs made BillyBoy* & Lala on women of today dressed in Schiaparelli (page 3) and finally, a word by Paige Powell, personal assistant to Andy Warhol, who talks about her encounter with BillyBoy* and his passion for collecting (page 4).

 Photos for this article are not part of the book except a few.